beckerpascal/roboticsControl/README.md

 Repository for the class 'Software Technology Course with a Varying Content' and the topic 'Introduction in Artificial Intelligence'.

+This repository contains two different controlling algorithms.
+PID and Reinforcement learning (Q-Learning).
+The purpose of the lecture was to control a segway-like platform and compare the controlling behavior.

+The result is that the PID controller is able to control the model.
+But it takes a lot of optimization to get the best parameters.
+Also the reinforcement learning agent is able to control the model.
+It is learning really fast and after four to five failures it balances the segway multiple minutes in place.

 Some useful links:

 - [V-Rep Doku](http://coppeliarobotics.com/helpFiles/index.html)